 The Autonomy/Mobility area focuses on the design of products and services that empower independence, self-sufficiency, and geographical-movement at personal and community levels.
 Topics include off-grid solutions, personal mobility, human-centered design, remote education, and wellness/bioinformatics.

 Team collaboration is conducted exclusively on the foundation’s secure remote online learning platform, which offers robust protection for confidential data, as well as advanced features for communication, social networking, collaboration, and public/private spaces.
 There are also advanced community features which include public discussion boards, conversation forums, and individual profiles.
-Our Online Community Manager and Community Mentors closely manage and support the community.
+Our Online Community Manager and Team Mentors closely manage and support the community.

 The Mistletoe foundation provides funding support for all travel, accommodations and logistics associated with Matching Workshop.

-It is our hope that the Mistletoe Research Fellowship may serve as a bridge helping to link the academic and entrepreneurial communities.
+It is our hope that the Mistletoe Research Fellowship may serve as a bridge helping to link the academic and entrepreneurial communities

 How does intellectual property work for the Startup Collaboration?